jacksingleton/security-tasks/tooling/dependencyChecker/npm-dependency-checkers.md

   inform the team.
 * When an error occurs running the dependency checking tool, then it should send an email to inform the team.

-It is recommended that the scheduled job be run at least daily.